Kapranov/AAT-Workshop-2016/README.md

 ## Use Vizier to retrieve tabular data for published papers

-Go to Vizier!
+* Go to Vizier!

-Search "Green 2014"
+* Search "Green 2014"

 Catalog appears (name is J/MNRAS/437/1070) in [search results][2].
 Looking at the catalogs available, it looks like we want the "sample" catalog.

+We could download this file in some format, and then parse it into python...or we could just see if python can get the data directly.

 [1]: https://archive.gemini.edu
 [2]: